egonelbre/egonelbre.com/content/article/2019-06-04 building-with-value.md

 The most important part of programming is that you cannot do everything at once.
 The human mind is very limited in how much it can process at a time.
 To combat this limitation, we need to build things piece-by-piece to ensure that everything will fit together nicely.

-> Speaking as a builder, if you start something, you must have a vision of the thing which arises from your instinct about preserving and enhancing what is there… If you’re working correctly, the feeling doesn’t wander about.
+> Speaking as a builder, if you start something, you must have a vision of the thing which arises from your instinct about preserving and enhancing what is there ...
+If you’re working correctly, the feeling doesn’t wander about.
 >
 > -- Christopher Alexander